csc-training/geocomputing/routing.md

 ### Python osmnx
 https://github.com/gboeing/osmnx
-Taito: available in geoconda module
+Taito: available in python-geo module

 `osmnx` is a libarary for retrieving OpenStreetMap data for routing.
 It can:
 * Create a graph suitable for `networkx` library directly.